Skip to content

 We recommend using the follow steps to keep your offline server up to date:

-1. If you have maintained the originally downloaded files, you can perform a relatively fast update by re-running the rspm-offline-downloader command.
+1. If you have maintained the originally downloaded files, you can perform a relatively fast update by re-running the rspm-offline-downloader commands.
 Subsequent command executions will simply add or update files as necessary without re-downloading the entire set.

 2. Copy the directory from the online machine to the directory created in the offline Package Manager during the initial setup, e.g., /var/lib/rspm-offline-data.
 Ensure that the directory is still owned by the Unix account running Package Manager, rstudio-pm by default.